SciKit-Surgery/scikit-surgerytutorial02/doc/06_Testing.rst

 ::
    tox

-At this stage you may realise you don't have tox installed, if not try
+At this stage you may realise you don't have tox installed, if not, try
 ::
    pip install tox